min2ha/ukwa-site/content/target/112237/index.en.md

   "subject": "100 Best Sites"
 }

-# Police.uk - Crime and policing in England, Wales and Northern Ireland

 <p>Online gateway to information about crime, policing and criminal justice for every locality in the UK.<br />
 The user is required to enter a postcode, town or street name to get street-level maps and data about policing, and details of local policing team and beat meetings.</p>